mvolkmann/blog/src/meteor.md

 in order to provide validation when documents are added or updated.
 Schemas can be described using the npm package
 {% aTargetBlank 'https://github.com/aldeed/simpl-schema', 'simpl-schema' %},
-which can be installed by entering `npm install simpl-schema`.
+which is installed by entering `npm install simpl-schema`.

 The type of each property can be specified with either a shorthand or longhand definition.
 Shorthand definitions only specify a type.
 Longhand definitions can also specify that a property is optional, a default value, a max length,